 Youth Job Center is focused on helping students successfully transition out of high school immediately after graduation, a factor with the potential to reduce significant employment barriers later in life.
-YJC's current High School Program, called YJC@, is delivered at three satellite locations:
+YJC's High School Program, called YJC@, is delivered at six satellite locations:

-Each site offers the foundational set of Job-Readiness Training services, advising, and other support.
-In 2015-16, YJC integrated much of this work into classrooms at all three sites, through seminar and Career and Technical Education (CTE) classes.
+Each site offers a foundational set of Job-Readiness Training services, advising, and other support.
+YJC has integrated much of this work into classrooms at all six sites, through seminar and Career and Technical Education (CTE) classes.
 At Gage Park and Sullivan High School, YJC works with Umoja Student Development Corporation and other youth service agencies to provide a comprehensive curriculum for college & career planning for all high school students.

 In addition, YJC provides support after school, hosts recruiting opportunities with employers, and provides connections to careers through field trips, internships, and job shadowing.

-In 2016, YJC’s Summer Tutors program and other summer employment opportunities for high school will be rolled into Summer Corps.
+YJC’s Summer Tutors program and other summer employment opportunities for high school have been rolled into Summer Corps.
 If you are interested in participating in YJC’s Summer Corps programs please register here.
 The new structure encompasses a variety of opportunities for high school students, including the following:

-- Summer Tutors: Youth are employed as tutors and classroom aides to assist teachers in Evanston’s District 65 summer school program, serving elementary and middle school students.
+Summer Tutors: Youth are employed as tutors and classroom aides to assist teachers in Evanston / Skokie School District 65’s summer school program, serving elementary and middle school students.

-- This Way Ahead (TWA) Program: Funded by the Gap Foundation, this program is a multi-week job-readiness program that helps youth gain the skills and confidence necessary to prepare for and experience their first jobs with defined opportunity for career growth.
+This Way Ahead Program: Funded by the Gap Foundation, this program is a multi-week job-readiness program that helps youth gain the skills and confidence necessary to prepare for and experience their first jobs with defined opportunity for career growth.
 If you are interested in participating in This Way Ahead then sign up here.

-YJC provides Job-Readiness Training (JRT) as a series of integrated workshops that teach both hard and soft skills to as many as 20 youth per cohort.
-Sessions include topics such as workplace expectations, resume development, interviewing techniques, professionalism, conflict resolution, self-esteem, and work ethic.
-The overarching goal of JRT is to help youth build and practice the skills that are required in the workplace.
+YJC provides Work-Readiness Training (WRT) as a series of integrated workshops that teach both hard and soft skills to as many as 20 youth per cohort.
+Sessions include topics such as workplace expectations, resume development, interviewing techniques, professionalism, conflict resolution, self-esteem, work ethic, and more.
+The overarching goal of WRT is to help youth build and practice the skills that are required in the workplace.